databricks/spark-deep-learning/README.md

 ### Deploying models as SQL functions

+One way to productionize a model is to deploy it as a [Spark SQL User Defined Function](https://docs.databricks.com/spark/latest/spark-sql/udf-in-python.html), which allows anyone who knows SQL to use it.
+Deep Learning Pipelines provides mechanisms to take a deep learning model and register a Spark SQL User Defined Function (UDF).

-The UDF takes a column a (formatted as a image struct "`SpImage`") and produces the output of the given Keras model (e.g. for [Inception V3](https://keras.io/applications/#inceptionv3), it produces a real valued score vector over the ImageNet object categories).
+The resulting UDF takes a column (formatted as a image struct "`SpImage`") and produces the output of the given Keras model (e.g. for [Inception V3](https://keras.io/applications/#inceptionv3), it produces a real valued score vector over the ImageNet object categories).
 For other models, the output could have different meanings.
 Please consult the actual models specification.

 We can register any Keras models that work on images as follows.